nataliaber94/nataliaber94.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D. student in Economics at IRES/[LIDAM](https://uclouvain.be/en/research-institutes/lidam) (UCLouvain) and [Department of Economics (UGent)](https://www.ugent.be/eb/economics/en/research/laboureconwelfpg), under the supervision of [Muriel Dejemeppe](https://perso.uclouvain.be/muriel.dejemeppe/) and [Bart Cockx](https://sites.google.com/site/bartcockxsite/).
+I am a fourth year Ph.D. student in Economics at IRES/[LIDAM](https://uclouvain.be/en/research-institutes/lidam) (UCLouvain) and [Department of Economics (UGent)](https://www.ugent.be/eb/economics/en/research/laboureconwelfpg), under the supervision of [Muriel Dejemeppe](https://perso.uclouvain.be/muriel.dejemeppe/) and [Bart Cockx](https://sites.google.com/site/bartcockxsite/).
 <br />

 Research interests: **micro-econometrics** and **labor economics**. <br />

-I am currently evaluating the impact of **Short-time work (STW) policies** in Belgium during the Great Recession and COVID-19 period within the program BRAIN-be 2.0 (2020-2025) funded by the Belgian Federal Administration Science Policy [(BELSPO)](https://www.belspo.be/).<br />
+As part of my PhD thesis I am currently evaluating the impact of **Short-time work (STW) policies** in Belgium during the Great Recession and COVID-19 period within the program BRAIN-be 2.0 (2020-2025) funded by the Belgian Federal Administration Science Policy [(BELSPO)](https://www.belspo.be/).<br />

-I will be visiting the Department of Economics at Sciences Po University from January to March 2024.
-Let me know if you are around!
+I visited the Economics Department (hosted by Prof. Pierre Cahuc) at Sciences Po University in spring 2024.

+**I am in the Job Market 2024-2025.**[You can find my CV here](https://drive.google.com/file/d/1-8zP7xXeg8O10729Rpd-F2zb7md1xHCz/view?usp=sharing)

 ## Contact